 All students admitted to UNCG must complete at least 31 semester hours in residence at UNCG for the degree.
 All students must also earn a minimum of 122 hours to earn the BSN degree (including both transfer credits and UNCG course work.)
 Credit earned by special examination may not be used to reduce the minimum residence requirement.
 Students must complete at least 45 hours at UNCG (not including exam credit) to be considered for graduation with Honors.
 Please see the Undergraduate Bulletin for more information.
 Students can view their progress toward satisfying degree requirements online through UNCGenie.
 It is each students' responsibility to check his/her degree evaluation and monitor his/her progress toward satisfying graduation requirements.
 This is particularly important if you drop or add courses.

 UNCG School of Nursing has articulation agreements with some NC Community Colleges.
 Students who complete the associate degree nursing program at an articulated NC community college (2+ RN-BSNs) begin the RN to BSN completion program at UNCG with a minimum of 30 semester hours.
 (Graduates of non-articulated Community Colleges follow the plan of study shown at http://nursing.uncg.edu/Undergraduate/DiplomaRNoverview.php ).
-Once the student completes the Special Examinations and credit is posted to their transcript, the student will have at least 60 semester hours of credit and junior standing.
+Once the student completes NUR 370 and NUR 371 and credit by examination is posted to his/her transcript, the student will have at least 57 semester hours of credit and junior standing.
 Individuals in these programs are called "2+" students.
 The courses covered with the 30 hours of transfer credit vary depending on the community college attended.
 Some of the 30 hours is applied toward the General Education Requirements (GEC), and some are applied toward elective hours, but the breakdown is unique for each community college.
 If a student has taken college transfer courses in excess of those required to complete the associate degree in nursing, those credits are treated like any college transfer courses.
 Thus, a student who has completed an associate degree nursing program, and taken additional college transfer courses may be admitted to UNCG with more than 30 semester hours of transfer credit.
 Students in the "2+" Program are admitted through the UNCG Admissions Office (336-334-5243).
 That office can advise students about which requirements have been met, and those that need to be completed.
 The specific nursing requirements that must be completed at UNCG are the same as previously outlined.